emory-libraries/eulindexer/README.rst

 Expected JSON Responses
 -----------------------

-This application expects two distinct responses to queries the indexer will make.
+This application expects two distinct responses to -queries the indexer will make.
 This allows an application that does not use eulfedora to simple code to this keyhole.
 Applications that don't even support Python can be programmed to return these responses.